JimFowler/books/Books20/Tools/doc/theory.rst

 OrigStr hold the original full text string.

-Reprint contains the AJB number.
+Reprint contains an AJB number.
 This entry is a reprint of the entry at that AJB number.

-Reference contains that AJB number of an entry, not necessarily in this file, of which, this information should be appended or ammended.
+Reference contains the AJB number of an entry, not necessarily in this file, of which, this information should be appended or ammended.

 Reviews is a list of strings, each string containing a review reference.